Total and dark mass from observations of galaxy centers with Machine Learning: Simulation and observation data

-\begin{itemize} \item \ms: total stellar masses from K-correction fit for Sersic fluxes which is from the NSA catalogue \citep{Mstar-NSA-Blanton2007,Mstar-NSA-Blanton-2011} with Chabrie IMF.
-In the Dynpop catalogue, they also provide the decomposition of the stellar mass from their total mass model. \item \re: 3D radius of the sphere which enclose half the total luminosity, based on JAM modeling. \item \sig: effective velocity dispersion within elliptical half-light isophote. \item $M_{\rm dyn}(\re)$: dynamical masses derived via JAM modelling. \item ``Qual'' flag: this is a quality flag that classify galaxies according to the ``goodness'' of the dynamical model fit.
+\begin{itemize} \item \ms: total stellar masses from K-correction fit for Sersic fluxes which is from the NSA catalog \citep{Mstar-NSA-Blanton2007,Mstar-NSA-Blanton-2011} with Chabrie IMF.
+In the Dynpop catalog, they also provide the decomposition of the stellar mass from their total mass model. \item \re: 3D radius of the sphere which encloses half the total luminosity, based on JAM. \item \sig: effective velocity dispersion within elliptical half-light isophote. \item $M_{\rm dyn}(\re)$: dynamical masses derived via JAM. \item ``Qual'' flag: this is a quality flag that classifies galaxies according to the ``goodness'' of the dynamical model fit.
 Qual=-1 means irregular galaxies; Qual=0 no good fit for both velocity ($V$) and $V_{rms}=\sqrt{V^2+\sig^2}$ maps; Qual=1 means acceptable fit for the $V_{\rm rms}$ map.
 Qual=2 means have a good fit to the $V_{\rm rms}$ but a bad fit to the $v$.
 Qual=3 means that both $V_{\rm rms}$ and $V$ are well fitted (see Z+23, Sect 5.1). \end{itemize}

 For our test, we choose as reference model the $\rm JAM_{sph}$ with the generalized NFW as a reference and use the related Qual flag to select the predictive sample.
-We start by selecting a sample with quality flag { Qual$\geq$1} (i.e. good fit to the either the velocity map, or the velocity dispersion map, or both) from the original sample of 10,296 galaxies.
-However, we will also report the {\sc Mela} predictions for all galaxies that are not clearly irregular (i.e. Qual$\geq0$) in Appendix \ref{app:dynpop}.
+We start by selecting a sample with quality flag { Qual$\geq$1} (i.e., good fit to either the velocity map, or the velocity dispersion map, or both) from the original sample of 10,296 galaxies.
+However, we will also report the {\sc Mela} predictions for all galaxies that are not clearly irregular (i.e., Qual$\geq0$) in Appendix~\ref{app:dynpop}.
 In the same Appendix, we also show the predictions by \mlaall\ as compared against all other JAM models.
 The Redshift range of the DynPop sample is 0.00-0.17, so for consistency with the training sample used for SPIDER, we further select only the $z<0.1$ systems to start with.